 The true purpose of arts education is not necessarily to create more professional dancers or artists.
 It’s to create more complete human beings who are critical thinkers, who have curious minds, who can lead productive lives. ~Kelly Pollack

-Our efforts to infuse our homeschools with art history isn’t necessarily with the belief that our children will be professional artists.
+Our efforts to infuse our homeschools with art’s history isn’t necessarily with the belief that our children will be professional artists.
 Perhaps it’s to show them how every subject is intertwined.
-When we study art and it’s history, with our children we’re showing them how art can lead to history, culture, geography, and even math and science.
+When we study artists and their history with our children, we’re showing them how it can lead to history, culture, geography, and even math and science.

 This is a sponsored post by Art History Kids.
 All reviews and opinions expressed in this post are based on my personal view.
 This post also contains affiliate links, you can find my Disclosure Policy here.

 10 Ways to Introduce Art History to Your Kids